teaching & coaching

 A dedicated writing coach can help.

-Jeannine has worked individually with writers for more than fifteen years, combining her passion and experience as a writer and a teacher with her award-winning editorial career and extensive experience as a published writer in order to help writers achieve their goals.
-In addition to two decades of journalism and creative nonfiction writing, Jeannine is currently an MFA in fiction candidate at Vermont College of Fine Arts, where she is completing her first novel.
-Her short story "Tumbleweeds" was honored by judge Joyce Carol Oates in the 2015 Curt Johnson Fiction Awards.
-She has successfully collaborated on more than a dozen published books, nonfiction and fiction.
-Just as importantly, she has supported writers with crucial tools for consistently tapping into the creative back channel and opening and re-opening to the surprise of original voice.
+Jeannine has worked individually with writers for more than fifteen years, combining her passion and experience as a teacher with her award-winning editorial career and extensive experience as a published writer in order to help writers achieve their goals.
+In addition to teaching through Elephant Rock and her full-time role as editor at the University of Minnesota, Jeannine serves as Nonfiction Editor for Orison Books and reviewer for Up the Staircase Quarterly and as a volunteer writing mentor for the Association of Writers and Writing Program's Writer-to-Writer Program and the Minnesota Prison Writing Workshop.
+Jeannine draws from two decades of journalism and creative nonfiction writing, with several published nonfiction books and a children's picture book.
+She earned her MFA in fiction from Vermont College of Fine Arts and her creative work has appeared in many journals and won awards including the Curt Johnson Prose Award, the Proximity Essay Prize, and the Master's Review Emerging Writers Award, plus two Pushcart Prize nominations.
+She recently completed her first novel and has successfully helped writers complete more than a dozen published books, nonfiction and fiction.
+Most of all, she supports writers with crucial tools for tapping into the creative back channel and opening to the surprise of original voice ... again and again.

 Many Ways of Working

 Writing Lessons and Coaching Sessions are typically one hour long and can be weekly, biweekly, or monthly.
 Focus can be on craft, structuring a project and goal setting, reversing writer's block, creativity building, feedback and revision, or all of the above as needed.
 In person or distance.
 Rate: $110/hour